 As you’d expect with the X1, Bluetooth connectivity comes as standard and is integrated into the design.
 And not only does it connect to your smartphone, but it also connects with other riders so you can converse on the move.

 The clever noise control system allows riders to control environmental sounds as needed.

-The system filters out engine or wind noise to reduce fatigue, but it can also do this when you are listening to music (or speaking to another rider) to ensure you get the very best sound quality.
+The system filters out engine or wind noise to reduce fatigue, but it can also do this when listening to music (or speaking to another rider) to ensure you get the very best sound quality.

 One of the things I dislike about Bluetooth headsets is the buttons.
 With gloveless hands, operating the headsets is a doddle.
 But trying to operate them on the move whilst wearing thick motorcycle gloves makes for a clumsy and infuriating experience.

 The X1 mitigates this problem with a touch panel module situated on the side of the helmet.